About this Journal

 The Journal of Outdoor Recreation, Education, and Leadership is the only peer-reviewed journal published in the United States with a specific focus on the areas of outdoor recreation, education, and leadership.
 This collaborative effort between the Association for Outdoor Recreation and Education, the Wilderness Education Association, and the Western Kentucky University Research Foundation, the journal focuses on improving research and practice and reducing the disparity between the two in the represented disciplines.

-The journal's mission is to improve outdoor recreation, education, and leadership through the publication and dissemination of peer-reviewed manuscripts centered on professional practice, research, and theoretical discussions.
+The journal's mission is to improve outdoor recreation, education, and leadership through the publication and dissemination of peer-reviewed manuscripts.
 Publishing articles which contribute to the development of theory and practice is a guiding principle of the publication.
 The journal solicits high quality manuscripts from authors inside and outside of academia.
-Authors are encouraged to submit manuscripts (relevant to outdoor recreation, education, or leadership) which present quantitative and/or qualitative research findings; conceptual or theoretical discussions; or program practices.
+Authors are encouraged to submit manuscripts (relevant to outdoor recreation, education, or leadership) in the following three categories:

 Published contributions should appeal to a wide audience including practitioners, faculty, students, policy makers, and others involved in outdoor recreation, education, and leadership.